-The following are validated, self-report assessments that you can take right now and share with your therapist.
+The following are validated, self-report assessments that you can take and share with your therapist.

-Each assessment will display your score at the end and, based on that score, show whether or not your behaviors should be considered problematic.
-Even if your final score is not in the problematic range, it is recommended that you speak with a trained professional about your concerns.
+Each assessment will display your score at the end.
+Based on that score, it will share whether your behaviors could be problematic.
+Even if your final score is not in the problematic range, it is recommended that you speak with a trained professional about the concerns that brought you here.

 To further assist your therapist a link to your results will be provided on the results page.
 Simply copy that link and send it via email.